Turks & Caicos Getting Around & Transport

 The Turks and Caicos is an archipelago nation of nine inhabited islands and many smaller cays and islands, and small domestic flights and passenger ferries are the primary means of transport between islands.

-Providenciales and Grand Turk host most of the country’s population, and consequently flights and ferries largely function around these two hubs.
+Providenciales hosts most of the country’s population, and consequently flights and ferries largely function around this hub.

 North Caicos and Middle Caicos are the only two islands in the country connected by a causeway.

-Once on the island, rental cars and vehicles, or taxis are the main means of getting around.
-There are no public transport, bus, or train services in the Turks and Caicos.
+Once in the islands, rental cars and vehicles and taxis are the main means of getting around.
+There is no public transport of any kind (bus, train services, etc.) in the Turks and Caicos.
+Nor are there any rideshare services such as Uber and Lyft.

-The domestic flights and ferries that connect our islands can offer quite an interesting ride, as you’ll get an incredible view of the scenic cays and brilliant turquoise ocean water that makes the Turks and Caicos famous.
-The Providenciales—North Caicos ferry is one such example, as the route navigates the coastlines of the secluded Little Water Cay, Water Cay, Pine Cay, Fort George Cay, Dellis Cay, and Parrot Cay.
+The domestic flights and ferries that connect the islands can offer quite an interesting journey, as you’ll get an incredible view of the scenic cays and brilliant turquoise ocean water that makes the Turks and Caicos famous.
+The Providenciales—North Caicos ferry is one such example—the route navigates the coastlines of the secluded Little Water Cay, Water Cay, Pine Cay, Fort George Cay, Dellis Cay, and Parrot Cay.

-There are no large car ferries in the Turks and Caicos.
+There are no car ferries in the Turks and Caicos.

 Domestic Flights

-There are scheduled flights between Providenciales International Airport (PLS), Grand Turk JAGS McCartney International Airport (GDT), South Caicos Airport (XSC), and Salt Cay Airport (SLX).
+There are scheduled flights between Providenciales International Airport (PLS) and the Grand Turk JAGS McCartney International Airport (GDT), South Caicos Airport (XSC), North Caicos Airport (NCA), and Salt Cay Airport.

 Domestic Ferries